 Are you close to retiring and looking for more information on Medicare and the options you have available to you once you are 65 or older?
 Discover Via Benefits https://my.viabenefits.com/discover/PEBP is designed to assist active participants that are approaching retirement.
 Please view the PEBP and Medicare Guide to see when you are eligible to transition over to Via Benefits.

 Premium Subsidy for Retirees Enrolled in a PEBP Medical Plan

-Retirees enrolled in the Consumer Driven Health Plan (PPO), Premier Plan (EPO), or Health Plan of Nevada (HMO) who meet the eligibility requirements to receive a Years of Service Premium Subsidy will receive a monthly premium adjustment.
+Retirees enrolled in the Consumer Driven Health Plan (PPO), Low Deductible Plan (PPO), Premier Plan (EPO), or Health Plan of Nevada (HMO) who meet the eligibility requirements to receive a years of service premium subsidy will receive a monthly premium adjustment.

 The adjustment is based on the date of hire, date of retirement, and total years of earned service credit earned from all Nevada public employers (purchased service credit does not apply).
 The minimum subsidy is based on five years of service to a maximum of twenty years of service.
-For the Years of Service Premium Subsidy, view the Plan Year 2020 Rates.
+For the years of service premium subsidy, view the Plan Year 2023 Rates.

 - Via and PEBP Pre-Medicare 3/21 and 3/22 Meeting Recording

 - Via and PEBP HRA 3/21 and 3/22 Meeting Recording

 - Weekly PEBP Pre-Medicare Webinar Recording

 - Medicare and Via Benefits Enrollment October Presentation Recording